7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Your Body Changes During The Third Trimester

-Your body and your skin will feel hotter than usual in this trimester due to your increased blood volume.
-Another reason for your rising body temperature is due to your increased metabolism.
+Your body and skin will feel hotter than usual in this trimester due to increased blood volume.
+Another reason for your rising body temperature is your increased metabolism.
 Stay hydrated during this period and wear breathable clothes.

 Stretch marks are lines that appear on your skin as your skin stretches to make space for your growing baby.
 Stretch marks may appear on your tummy, breasts, and thighs.